 The Engaging Humanities Initiative brings together UC Santa Barbara faculty, administrators, and graduate students to develop courses that connect humanities thinking to students’ identities and career goals.
-I serve as a Graduate Fellow for this program.
+I served as a 2019-20 Graduate Fellow for this program.
 PI: Professor Linda Adler-Kassner. https://engaginghumanities.ucsb.edu/

 Interdisciplinary Humanities Center “Foundations in the Humanities” Correspondence Course, 2017-present

 I serve as a teaching fellow for the Humanities in the Foundation correspondence course, which is offered to students incarcerated in California prisons.
 I taught Foundations I in 2017-18 via correspondence with students at North Kern State Prison and Foundations II: American Writers with students at Kern Valley State Prison and California Men’s Colony.
 In 2019, I developed a Foundations III course on Zora Neale Hurston’s novel Their Eyes Were Watching God, which I will teach through correspondence and which will be offered to students in multiple California prisons.
 More information about the courses and programs can be found at this link and in this news report.

 ACLU Santa Barbara Jails Project and the Arnhold Abolition Collaborative Research Project, 2017-present